mupq/pqm4/README.md

    The API for `shake256` and `shake512` is very similar, except that it supports variable-length output.
    The SHAKE and cSHAKE functions are also accessible via the absorb-squeezeblocks functions, which offer incremental output generation (but not incremental input handling).
+   The variants with `_inc_` offer both incremental input handling and output generation.

 ## Using optimized SHA-2